ericgundrum/SquidHallBE/README.md

 ### Server Application Manually

-For the server, the steps are exactly the same.
+For the development server, the steps are exactly the same.

 ```
 cd server